piloting-your-mom/Explaining-DTale/README.md

 This command will start a local web server and open a browser tab where users can interact with the dataset in real time.

-A csv file has been provided for demonstration.
-Running the code snippet above the following window appears-
+Multiple sample csv file has been provided for demonstration.
+Running the code snippet above for dataset1, the following window appears-

 ![Alt Text](images/img001.png)